EARL: An Elliptical Distribution aided Adaptive Rotation Label Assignment for Oriented Object Detection in Remote Sensing Images: Experiments and Results

 \subsubsection{Implementation Details}

-In our experiments, for simplicity and efficiency, ResNet-50\cite{he2016deep} pretrained on ImageNet\cite{deng2009imagenet} is used as the backbone network, and FPN\cite{lin2017feature} is employed as the neck network unless specified.
+Unless specified, we adopt ResNet-50\cite{he2016deep} pretrained on ImageNet\cite{deng2009imagenet} as the backbone network, and FPN\cite{lin2017feature} as the neck network in our experiments.
 Then, the convolution weight that composes the prediction head is initialized with normal distribution, where the standard deviation is set to be 0.01.
 Also, the convolution bias is enabled and initialized with 0.
-We use the group normalization\cite{wu2018group} in the prediction head, which performs better than the batch normalization\cite{ioffe2015batch}. $\delta$ and $\gamma$ are set to be 0.25 and 2.0 respectively in focal loss\cite{retinanet}, and $\beta$ in the smooth L1 loss is set as 0.01.
+We use the group normalization\cite{wu2018group} in the network, which performs better than the batch normalization\cite{ioffe2015batch}. $\delta$ and $\gamma$ are set to be 0.25 and 2.0 respectively in focal loss\cite{retinanet}, and $\beta$ in the smooth L1 loss is set as 0.01.

-During training, we use stochastic gradient descent (SGD)\cite{bottou2010large} as the optimization approach, and the hyperparameters of SGD, i.e., weight decay, momentum and gamma, are set to be $1\times10^{-4}$, 0.9 and 0.1, respectively.
+During training, we use stochastic gradient descent (SGD)\cite{bottou2010large} as the optimization approach unless specified, and the weight decay, momentum and gamma of SGD are set to be 0.0001, 0.9 and 0.1, respectively.
 In addition, to stabilize the training process and yield better performance, we adopt a learning rate scheduler with the combination of warm-up training and multi-step learning rate.
-Here, a linear warm-up method is applied, where the warm-up factor is set as $1\times10^{-3}$ with 1000 iterations at the beginning of training, and only random flipping is employed for data augmentation.
-For experiments on DOTA dataset, our network is trained with four NVIDIA A100 GPUs with 64 images per batch.
-Furthermore, the detectors are trained for 40k iterations in total and the learning rate is initialized with $4.5\times10^{-2}$ but reduced by a factor of 10 at the iterations of 25k and 34k.
-While for experiments on HRSC2016, we train the models for 90k iterations, and the learning rate decays at 60k and 80k steps with a total of 16 images per batch.
-In addition, the running time is measured on a single GeForce RTX 3090 GPU with 24GB memory.
+Here, a linear warm-up method is applied, where the warm-up factor is set as 0.001 with 1000 iterations at the beginning of training, and random flipping is employed for data augmentation.
+All the experiments were implemented on a computer with four NVIDIA A100 GPUs, while the inference speed is measured on a single GeForce RTX 3090 GPU with 24GB memory.

+For experiments on DOTA dataset, our detectors are trained for 40k iterations with 16 images per device, and the learning rate is initialized with 0.045 but decayed to 1/10 at the iterations of 26k and 35k.
+As for DIOR-R dataset, models are trained for 20k iterations, and the learning rate is also initialized as 0.045 and decayed to 1/10 at 13k and 17.5k iterations.
+For experiments on HRSC2016 dataset, we train the models for 90k iterations, and the learning rate is initialized with 0.02 and decays at 60k and 80k iterations with a total of 16 images per batch.